wikisamuel/wikisamuel.github.io/java/tp3-en.md

 ## COVID-19 Warning
 <!-- .slide: data-state="no-toc-progress" class="no-toc-progress" -->
 * Due to the COVID-19, the exam will not take place at school.
 This practical work will be evaluated.
-You'll have to put in on Moodle before midnight.
+You'll have to put it on Moodle before midnight.
 * You have to produce one project per student, and export it as an archive file.
 See further instructions on Moodle.
 * To get a good grade, you are expected to do the *sidequests*.
 The *bonus* and *going deeper* parts are for the best students.